 If you remove your hermit crabs from their habitat, they can only play for a short while before they must be returned.
 Hermit crabs rely on precise temperatures and humidity levels to remain healthy.

-Keep a hermit crab outside its tank for too long, and its gills will start to close up due to the lack of humidity.
+Keep a hermit crab outside its tank for too long, and its gills will close up due to the lack of humidity.
 Over time, this can cause a hermit crab to suffocate.
 Keep playtime outside the tank brief – ideally no longer than an hour.

 Hermit crabs are social and playful animals if they feel happy and confident in their surroundings.
 If you care for a colony of hermit crabs, equip their habitat with toys and interact with them periodically.